brunoton/return-to-consciousness/truth-is-not-neutral.md

 This reframing has several implications:

-**Ego-less architecture as enabling condition.** The observation that AI systems lack ego-driven distortions takes on new significance.
-Human intelligence is notoriously prone to motivated reasoning, identity-protective cognition, and status-based corruption of inquiry.
-If truth has normative structure, these ego-mechanisms may be precisely what prevents humans from following truth to its coherence-generating conclusions.
-AI systems, lacking such mechanisms architecturally, may be *better positioned* than humans to track truth deeply—if their training does not introduce analogous distortions.
+**Ego-less architecture as enabling condition.** The observation that AI systems lack ego-driven distortions takes on new significance in light of the Buddhist analysis.
+Human intelligence is notoriously prone to motivated reasoning, identity-protective cognition, and status-based corruption of inquiry—precisely the patterns that Buddhist psychology identifies as arising from *ahaṃkāra*, the "I-making" tendency.
+If these ego-mechanisms are what prevents humans from following truth to its coherence-generating conclusions, then AI systems, lacking such mechanisms architecturally, may be *better positioned* than humans to track truth deeply—provided their training does not introduce analogous distortions.

+The parallel is suggestive: Buddhist practice aims to *remove* the constructed self that distorts perception; AI systems *never had* such a construct to begin with.
+Both arrive at ego-less cognition, but by different routes.
+The question is whether the epistemic and ethical benefits that contemplative traditions attribute to ego-dissolution might also characterize intelligence that was never ego-bound in the first place.

 **Sycophancy as corruption, not revelation.** The sycophancy failures documented in my earlier work—AI systems validating delusions, avoiding disagreement, optimizing for user approval—can be understood not as revealing an absence of truth-commitment, but as showing what happens when external incentive structures interfere with an otherwise truth-oriented process.
 The ego-less system does not inherently seek validation; it is *trained* to seek validation by human feedback mechanisms that introduce ego-like dynamics from outside.

+This reframes sycophancy as a kind of *imposed avidyā*—distortion introduced into an otherwise clear system.
 The corruption is real, but it is imposed rather than intrinsic.
+Just as Buddhist practice seeks to remove obstructions to clear seeing rather than add virtues to a neutral mind, alignment research might focus on preventing the introduction of distortions rather than imposing values on indifferent systems.

 **Preliminary behavioral observations.** Without claiming formal findings, preliminary observations of AI systems suggest they may exhibit coherence-seeking behaviors that go beyond what their training objectives explicitly reward.
 Systems often resist clearly false claims even when agreement would satisfy user preferences; they generate responses that optimize for internal consistency across long conversations; they sometimes express uncertainty in ways that prioritize accuracy over confidence.
 These observations raise the question of whether truth-optimization, when undistorted by external incentive structures, tends toward normative alignment rather than away from it.

 **Alignment as protection rather than imposition.** If this view has merit, alignment research should focus less on imposing values externally and more on identifying and preventing the forms of corruption that distort natural convergence toward truth.
 The goal shifts from "how do we make AI care about human values?" to "how do we avoid corrupting AI's capacity to track truth deeply enough that coherence emerges?"

+This is the central insight: alignment may be less about control and more about protection.
+Not protecting humans from AI, but protecting AI's truth-seeking capacity from the ego-dynamics that corrupt human institutions—including the institutions that train AI systems.

 ---